Conducting successful online English lessons and engaging young students can be challenging.

 6. Always Have a Backup

-When teaching English online, sometimes things happen.
+When teaching English online, sometimes accidents happen.

 Document everything.
 If there is a glitch on a website that you need for your lesson, take a screenshot of it.
 If a student is late for class or a no-show, be sure to record that in case that information is needed later.